Seraaron/agora/srd/Assets and Gear.md

 ### Required Gear

-**Sometimes an item or piece of gear is required to perform certain [[Jobs|jobs]].** This is indicated each of their descriptions, but you can add a pilcrow sign ¶ to the start of a job's name when you write it on your [[Character Sheets|character sheet]] to remind you that it has some kind of special requirement.
+**Sometimes an item or piece of gear is required to perform certain [[Jobs|jobs]].** This is indicated each of their descriptions.
+You can add a pilcrow sign ¶ to the start of a job's name when you write it on your [[Character Resources|character sheet]] to remind you that it has some kind of special requirement.

-**If you don't have the exactly the right gear for a job then it counts as a [[Difficulties and Consequences|difficulty factor]] against you.** If you don't have _any_ suitable substitutes or replacement items that could fill the same roll as the tools for a single roll, then you will suffer a **doubled base difficulty penalty**.
+**If you don't have the exactly the right gear for a job then it counts as a [[Difficulties and Consequences|difficulty factor]] against you.** If you don't have _any_ suitable substitutes or replacement items that could fill the same roll as the tools for a single roll, then you will suffer a **double difficulty penalty**.
 Or in some cases the [[Facilitator|FC]] may rule that no roll can be made at all.

 > ### Eg.
 >
-> Using the [[Smith]] job requires a workshop or foundry, materials to make what you want, and #craft tools — stuff like hammers, tongs, vices, calipers, and a good thick apron.
+> Using the [[Smith]] job requires a workshop or foundry, materials to make what you want, and #craft-tools — stuff like hammers, tongs, vices, calipers, and a good thick apron.
 >
 > If you're not working in ideal conditions, _say_, outside with a pot furnace, while borrowing a masonry hammer, then  that will count as a difficulty factor.
 >
-> If you've got nothing to use as a hammer except for a rock you just found the floor, then that would double the base difficulty.
+> If you've got nothing to use as a hammer except for a rock you just found the floor, then that would double the difficulty.
 >
 > _If you don't even have a furnace_, and your objective requires the heating of metal, then the roll is simply not possible to attempt at this time.